Krapar - Գրաբար - Classical Armenian

 2. Compound Tenses.
 For example: բերեի – “I was carrying” versus բերեալ լինեի – “I was being carried”

-C. In passive statements, the agents of the action are treated differently, depending on whether they be animate or inanimate.
+C. In passive statements, the agents of the action are treated differently, depending on whether they are animate or inanimate.
 When the agent is a person, the agent uses the preposition ՚ի with the Ablative case:

 When the agent is a thing, the agent is in the Instrumental case: